 FROM SEED TO HERBAL MEDICINE - A SEASONAL PLANT IMMERSION COURSE ON - SITE AT BLESSED MAINE HERB FARM

-MAY - OCTOBER - Join Gail for a plant immersion course - FROM SEED TO HERBAL MEDICINE - set in the gardens, fields, woodlands, waterways and the medicine production kitchen here at Blessed Maine Herb Farm for six months....STARTS MAY 14...you"ll find the REGISTRATION LINK and full description of this course below.
+JUNE - OCTOBER 2015 - Join Gail for a plant immersion course - FROM SEED TO HERBAL MEDICINE - set in the gardens, fields, woodlands, waterways and the medicine production kitchen here at Blessed Maine Herb Farm for five months....STARTS TUESDAY JUNE 2...you"ll find the REGISTRATION LINK and full description of this course below.

 “After the glaciers subsided the birch and pine appeared and colonized the tundra.
 As the weather warmed in came the hazel, then oak, elm and ash, hornbeam and fir."